Moor's head: Origin

 The precise origin of the Moor's head as a heraldic symbol is a subject of controversy.
 The most likely explanation is that it is derived from the heraldic war flag of the Reconquista depicting the Cross of Alcoraz, symbolizing Peter I of Aragon and Pamplona's victory over the "Moorish" kings of the Taifa of Zaragoza in the Battle of Alcoraz in 1096.
 The headband may originally have been a blindfold.
 Another theory claims that it represents the Egyptian Saint Maurice (3rd century AD).

 The earliest heraldic use of the Moor's head is first recorded in 1281, during the reign of Peter III of Aragon and represents the Cross of Alcoraz, which the King adopted as his personal coat of arms.
 The Crown of Aragon had for a long time governed Sardinia and Corsica, having been granted the islands by the Pope, although they never really exercised formal control.
 The Moor's head became a symbol of the islands.

 Flags, seals, and emblems

 This symbol is used in heraldry, vexillography, and political imagery.

+Coat of arms of Freising

+The medieval Prince-Bishopric of Freising used a crowned Moor's head, usually with a red collar, as its coat of arms, which is continued by the modern Archdiocese of Munich and Freising and the district of Freising (but not the city).
+Pope Benedict XVI, who served as Archbishop of Munich and Freising, incorporated the device into his personal arms.